ARSHEENA/ARSHEENA.github.io/week4.md

 ![](img/lll.png)

-Mr.Francisco gave a tutorial about the fuctions in kokopelli to add a component which we need,wire the component and allign the pcb.
+Mr.Francisco gave a tutorial about the fuctions in kokopelli to add a component which we need,wire the component and allign the pcb,step by step tutorial to do add a component.

 ### clean up the lab
-Second day of this week started off cleaning up the lab ,When it comes to cleaning and organizing ,it became quiet fun.
+Second day of this week started off cleaning up the lab to create a better and comfortable working environment ,When it comes to cleaning and organizing ,it became quiet fun.